Gabinson200/Encompass_STEM_Summer_2025/Day 1/READ.md

 1. Compute the velocity function `v(t)` by integrating acceleration.
 2. Calculate the magnitude of velocity at `t = 6` seconds.
 3. Decompose the velocity into horizontal and vertical components.
-4. Compute the work done by the applied force using the **dot product**.
-5. Compute the average power used over the interval.

 ---